js-advancers/learning-javascript-together/README.md

 1. How do you organize your meetings:
    Do you have a format is it more free flowing?

--   free flow in the way of no strict scedule
+-   Free flow in the way of no strict schedule
--   if somebody has an issue on learning or even on his everyday coding she/he can raise that any time and we try to help with that.
+-   If somebody has an issue on learning or even on his everyday coding she/he can raise that any time and we try to help with that.
--   but when we are learning together for a course (react / gutenberg) we developed a routine / schedule base on the course structure
+-   But when we are learning together for a course (react / gutenberg) we developed a routine / schedule base on the course structure
 -   Example: Advanced Gutenberg
     _ 2 Chapters Video for one week
     _ Practical coding on the second \* alternating